KatrinaHuberJuma/q-cards/README.md

 - [x] handle pair questions
 - [x] cute empty queue gif (a beach?)
 - [ ] htttpcats for http status codes
+- [ ] add Save Our Queue timer that alerts staff if a question has been unaddressed for x amount of time

 ## Explore:
 - [x] Frodo API * Athelia solo quest -> boo, API is unhelpful